deconstructionalism/post-roulette/README.md

 - figure out how to transform Instagram data so that images can be OCR-ed into text data (probably out of scope for this app)
 - put up some dummy FB data
+- FB unicode escape chars for languages such as farsi within post content are mojibaked.
+We could use logic to map these to the intended unicode characters so they print the intended glyphs